KittyCatOfMagic27/ADPL/README.md

 ### Boolean ###
 Stored in a 8-bit register, have the type keyword of 'BOOL', and can be true or false.
 They are the output of all comparison operators and are also a standalone type.
 The kewords 'true' and 'false' are also used to set their value.
+Currently the only operator is not '!' which goes infront of a boolean variable and flips the value.

 ```
 let a true